tongjingqi/Awesome-Agent-Reward/README.md

 # Awesome-Agent-Reward-Construction

-A curated list of awesome resources for reward construction in AI agents.
-This repository covers seminal papers, cutting-edge research, and practical guides on shaping and defining rewards to build more intelligent and aligned autonomous agents.
+A curated list of awesome resources about reward construction for AI agents.
+This repository covers cutting-edge research, and practical guides on defining and collecting rewards to build more intelligent and aligned AI agents.

 ## Table of Contents